 The tone oscillator level and frequency are user selectable.
-Tone level is adjustable over a range of -40 to 0 dBFS.
-Tone frequency is adjustable from 100 to 10,000 Hz.
+Reference level is adjustable over a range of -40 to 0 dBFS.
+Reference tone frequency is adjustable from 100 to 10,000 Hz.
 Standard tone levels vary according to the practices and needs of production and post-production, but are generally in the -20 to -12 dBFS range.